 While this led some to speculate and guess at the reasons, I became amazed that most of these posts missed one remarkable aspect of these talks.
 It's something I've seen yet again this April.

 President Thomas S. Monson stood at the pulpit as a prophet of God and delivered messages we so desperately needed to hear.
-I can't imagine how taxing it must be for the leaders of our Church to fly around the world attending meetings and temple dedications even while they receive new revelation and implement inspired programs in our Church, such as the new teaching curriculum.
+I can't imagine how taxing it must be for the leaders of our Church to fly around the world attending meetings and temple dedications even while they receive new revelation and implement inspired programs in our Church.

 Despite all this, President Monson and the rest of our apostles sacrifice so much of themselves to guide us and be there for the members of the Church.

-For just a moment, don't worry about length or anything else and just listen to these inspired words of a prophet, from this and last conference:
+For just a moment, don't worry about length or anything else and just listen to these inspired words of a prophet, from this and last year's general conferences: